 - 1. The foster home shall be accessible to community resources needed by foster children. - 2.
 The foster home shall be clean and free of hazards. - 3.
 The foster home shall have a continuous supply of sanitary drinking water.
-If the source is not a municipal water system, the water shall be tested and approved annually by the Arkansas Department of Health.
+If the source is not a municipal water system, the water shall be tested and approved by the Arkansas Department of Health annually.
 The approval shall be kept in the foster home case record. - 4.
-The foster home shall have at least one (1) flush toilet, one (1) sink with running water, and one (1) bathtub or shower with hot and cold running water. - 5.
-There shall be an operational smoke detector in each bedroom. - 6.
-There shall be an operational smoke detector on each level of occupancy of the foster home. - 7.
-There shall be an operational chemical fire extinguisher, readily accessible, near the cooking area of the home.
+The foster home shall have at least one (1) flush-toilet, one sink with running water, and one bathtub or shower with hot and cold running water. - 5.
+There shall be operational smoke detectors within ten (10) feet of the kitchen and each bedroom. - 6.
+There shall be an operational chemical fire extinguisher, readily accessible, near the cooking area of the home. - 7.
+The foster parents shall practice and document emergency evacuation drills with each new child entering the home, and at least quarterly thereafter. - 8.
+All heating units with hot external areas shall be screened or otherwise shielded. - 9.
+The home shall have at least one (1) exterior door that exits directly to the outside or the home shall have an alternate fire escape route.

-- 8. The foster parents shall practice and document emergency evacuation drills with each new child entering the home and repeat at least quarterly thereafter. - 9.
-All heating units with hot external areas shall be screened or otherwise shielded. - 10.
-The home shall have at least one (1) exterior door that exits directly to the outside, or the home shall have an alternate fire escape route. - 11.
-The home shall have an operational telephone that is accessible for children.
-Working cell phones kept on the premises are acceptable. - 12.
-Each child shall have adequate space for storing clothing and personal belongings. - 13.
-All household pets shall have proof of current rabies vaccinations, as required by Arkansas law. - 14.
-All firearms shall be maintained in a secure, locked location or be secured by a trigger lock. - 15.
-All ammunition shall be secured and locked separately from firearms, unless they are stored in a safe (for example, a handgun safe or a long gun safe). - 16.
-The foster home record shall contain an agency-approved safety plan for any noted hazards.
-The safety plan shall be signed by all caregivers in the foster home and an agency representative. - 17.
-A current floor plan of the home with room dimensions for all rooms used for sleeping shall be in the foster home record. - 18.
-Manufactured homes, used as foster homes, shall have an agency-approved plan for tornado safety.
-The safety plan shall be signed by all caregivers in the foster home and an agency representative. - 19.
-The foster home shall be a house, mobile home, housing unit, or apartment occupied by an individual or family. - 20.
-The foster home, grounds, and all structures on the property shall be maintained in a clean, safe, and sanitary condition and be in a reasonable state of repair within community standards. - 21.
-The foster home interior and exterior must be free from dangerous objects, dangerous conditions, and hazardous materials. - 22.
-All poisonous materials, cleaning supplies, other hazardous materials, and alcoholic beverages shall be stored in an area not readily accessible to children, as appropriate for the age and development of each child. - 23.
-The foster home shall have proper trash and recycling disposal.
+- 10. The home shall have an operational telephone.
+Working cell phones kept on the premises are acceptable.
+The phone shall be accessible for children. - 11.
+Each child shall have adequate space for storing clothing and personal belongings. - 12.
+All household pets shall have proof of current rabies vaccinations as required by Arkansas law. - 13.
+All firearms shall be maintained in a secure, locked location or secured by a trigger lock. - 14.
+All ammunition shall be secured and locked separately from firearms unless they are stored in a safe, hand gun safe or a long gun safe. - 15.
+The foster home record shall contain an agency approved safety plan for any noted hazards.
+The safety plan shall be signed by all caregivers in the foster home and an agency representative. - 16.
+A current floor plan of the home with room dimensions for all rooms used for sleeping shall be in the foster home record. - 17.
+Manufactured homes, used as foster homes, shall have an agency approved safety plan for tornado safety.
+The safety plan shall be signed by all caregivers in the foster home and an agency representative.